Practice

 Securities Litigation

-Our unwavering focus on disposing of shareholder claims quickly and effectively, often in extraordinary and unprecedented circumstances, sets us apart.
-In recent years, we have guided clients through securities and corporate governance disputes arising from the effects of climate change, the opioid crisis and the “MeToo” movement, navigating novel issues of securities law.
-Our securities team, which is ranked nationally by Chambers USA, brings exceptional judgment, creativity and agility to solving problems from securities class actions after stock-price declines, to derivative actions against directors and officers, to corporate governance and M&A litigation, to SEC investigations and related pre-litigation challenges.
+We focus on disposing of shareholder claims quickly and effectively, often in unprecedented circumstances.
+In recent years, we have guided clients through securities and corporate governance disputes arising from the effects of climate change, the opioid crisis and the “MeToo” movement.

 Services